-These Soft and Chewy Ginger Cookies include molasses, cinnamon, and cloves.
-A super soft melt in your mouth inside with a crackle-look and sugar sprinkled.
+These Chewy and Soft Ginger Cookies include molasses, cinnamon, and cloves.
+They melt in your mouth, with a crackle-look and are sugar sprinkled.

-I used to turn my nose up at ginger cookies, especially gingerbread.
+I used to turn my nose up at big soft ginger cookies, especially gingerbread.
 Pass me all the Christmas cookies, like Eggnog Cookies, White Chocolate Cranberry Fudge, or Star Jam-Filled cookies.
 Yet gingerbread?
 Ewww.

 Then I made Soft Ginger Cookies, because I’m an adult and how can I tell the kids to try new foods if I don’t do the same.